 Hui Ke, the most senior student, bowed deeply but said nothing.
 Bodhidharma said Hui Ke had received his marrow.
 He then passed his robe and bowl to Hui Ke and named Hui Ke as the successor, becoming the Second Patriarch of Zen.

 In chi kung philosophy, chi flows at five levels: the levels of skin, flesh, meridians, internal organs and bone marrow.
 In the traditional Chinese medical paradigm, "bone marrow" is not just bone marrow.
 It includes the nervous system.

 When Bodhidharma said that Hui Ke had received his marrow, he meant that Hui Ke had received his deepest teaching.
 It was not that Bodhidharma taught his students at different levels.
 He taught them all the same way, but due to their different developmental stage, the different students received the same teaching at different levels.

 This is a hallmark of great teachers, and we in Shaolin Wahnam have this experience.
 The same material is taught in a chi kung, Shaolin or Taijiquan class which often ranges from fresh beginners to masters.
-The students benefit a lot because of the masters' presence, but the masters are the ones who benefit the most.
+The junior students benefit a lot because of the masters' presence, but the senior students are the ones who benefit the most.

 Let us examine the students' answers above, and why Bodhidharma rated them the way he did.

 Saying that Bodhidharma's teaching was not bound by words showed only an intellectual understanding but not direct experience.
 He had just entered the path.
 A modern analogy is a Iron Wire practitioner saying that Iron Wire is a powerful internal art, but he has not developed substantial internal force yet.